BenchmarkersBenchmark Validation

 The validation lifecycle of a benchmark consists of several key steps, each with specific conditions and transitions.
 Refer to the Validation Lifecycle diagram above for a visual representation of these steps:

-This mechanism prevents benchmarkers from overwhelming the verification system with solutions that won’t qualify for rewards due to cutoff limits.
+• Transition to Verification (3) - At each block, benchmarks have a chance to move from pending to verifying.
+This transition occurs when their number of bundles being verified is low relative to their cutoff.
+This mechanism prevents benchmarkers from overwhelming the verification system with bundles that won’t qualify for rewards due to cutoff limits.

 For more details, check Probabilistic Verification.

-Once a benchmark is active, it can earn rewards based on the Pareto Frontier mechanism.
+Once a benchmark is active, its bundles can earn rewards based on the Frontier mechanism.